Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference: Convergence Rates

 Third, for the $\quadnum>1$ case, higher-order derivatives are required, and \citet{adaptive_GH_2020} sketch a proof for a limited class of functions in this setting.
 However, their analysis requires limiting assumptions that rule out posterior functions.
 Specifically, \citet{adaptive_GH_2020} \citep[inheriting the assumptions of][]{adaptive_GH_1994} only allow integrands of the form $\exp\{n \ell(\param)\}$ rather than $\exp\{n \llhood(\param)\}$, meaning $\ell$ cannot depend on $n$ and consequently also cannot depend on data; this eliminates \emph{all} log-likelihoods.

-Finally, neither \citet{adaptive_GH_2020} nor \citet{adaptive_GH_1994} provide an explicit argument for the order of the remainder terms from a Taylor series expansion, which as can be seen by the proofs in \citet{validitylaplace} and \jasa{our supplement} is nontrivial.
+Finally, neither \citet{adaptive_GH_2020} nor \citet{adaptive_GH_1994} provide an explicit argument for the order of the remainder terms from a Taylor series expansion.
+Handling these remainder terms is highly nontrivial, as can be seen by the proofs in \citet{validitylaplace} and \jasa{our supplement}.
 Specifically, this requires a) identifying whether the remainder term is odd or even, b) controlling the higher-order derivatives of the likelihood at various distances from the target parameter \citep[undefined for][]{adaptive_GH_2020}, and c) applying probabilistic concentration results depending on the order of the remainder \citep[also undefined for][who take a deterministic approach]{adaptive_GH_2020}.